Food Restrictions on Passover Explained: Chametz and Kitniyot

 If chametz is so negative, why do we eat it all year?
 While it is oftentimes very difficult to be a Jew, the Jewish Tradition does not demand of us that which is impossible.
 Of course, Jewish Tradition doesn’t prohibit the eating of matzah after Passover either!

-What are Kitniyot and What are the Rules about Eating Kitniyot?
+What are Kitniyot and What are the Rules about Eating It?

 Just as chametz grows and grows (in the oven), so too did the category of chametz expand.
 For Ashkenazim (Jews of Eastern European descent), the tradition on Passover has been to not eat foods considered kitniyot, which includes many legumes, as well as beans, peas, rice, millet, corn, and seeds.
 There have been many reasons Ashkenazic communities refrained from eating kitniyot.
 For example, there was a concern that because kitniyot can be ground to make flour and then baked, one could mistakenly assume that their neighbor was eating chametz.
 Furthermore, there was concern that chametz grain might get mixed up with the kitniyot, if they were stored in close proximity.
 This kitniyot prohibition was not accepted by most Sephardim (Jews of Spanish or Arab descent) – but that is not to say Sephardic observance of Passover has been any less meaningful than that of their Ashkenazic neighbors.
 Why is it, then, that many Jews who might not have done so in the past, now eat kitniyot during Passover?

 In the recent past, two groups of rabbis have met and, independent of one another, ruled that both Ashkenazim and Sephardim should be permitted to eat rice, corn, and kitniyot during Pesach.
 Who were these groups, and how did they determine such a ruling?
-The two groups were the Responsa Committee of the Reform Movement, and the Responsa Committee of the Israeli Conservative Movement.
-Each Responsum (or rabbinic decision) is available on the internet ( Reform and Israeli Conservative).
+The two groups were the Responsa Committee of the Reform Jewish Movement, and the Responsa Committee of the Israeli Conservative Movement.
+Responsum are rabbinic decisions.

 Briefly, these rabbinical committees determined that the prohibition of eating of rice, beans and kitniyot is in direct contradiction to the opinion of all the sages of the Mishnah and Talmud (except one), and also contradicts the theory as well as the practice of more than fifty post-Talmudic Sages.
 Opposition to the ban on eating kitniyot began around the time of its inception in 13th century France, with one Rabbi calling the practice “a mistaken custom,” and the second rabbi calling it “a foolish custom”.
 With regard to Halachah (Jewish law), the central question is this: whether it is permissible to do away with a mistaken or foolish custom.
 Many rabbinical authorities (including the Rambam, or Moses Maimonides) have ruled that it is permitted (and perhaps even obligatory!) to do away with this type of "foolish custom”.
 Furthermore, there are many good reasons to do away with this "foolish custom.”
 A foolish custom:

-2. Causes exorbitant price rises, which result in “major financial loss,” and, as is well known, "The Torah takes pity on the people of Israel's money”.
+- Causes exorbitant price rises, which result in “major financial loss,” and, as is well known, "The Torah takes pity on the people of Israel's money."

 On the other hand, there is only one reason to observe this custom: the desire to preserve an old custom.
 While this desire can be very strong, our rabbinic decisors agreed that this desire does not override all that was mentioned above.
 However, there will be Ashkenazim who will want to stick to the "custom of their ancestors," and who will be drawn to that tradition, even though they know that it is permitted to eat kitniyot on Pesach.
 Remember, this too is permissible, especially in light of Reform Judaism’s openness to all aspects of Jewish tradition.